anewman15/supabase-docs-refine/src/tutorial/with-refine.md

 });
 ```

-The `SUPABASE_URL` and `SUPABASE_KEY` constants are assigned some default values at initialization.
-We want to replace them with our own **Supabase** server's values.
-For this, we want to save the environment variables in a `.env.local` file.
+And thene want to save the environment variables in a `.env.local` file.
 All you need are the API URL and the `anon` key that you copied [earlier](#get-the-api-keys).

 ```bash title=.env.local
 VITE_SUPABASE_URL=YOUR_SUPABASE_URL